 Three years later, in 2010, in collaboration with CAZALAC, Ghent University and others, G-WADI organized a conference on Arid and Semi Arid Development through Water Augmentation (ASADWA).
 Rainfall-Runoff Water Harvesting and Fog harvesting had dedicated sessions, and related topics such as Aquifer Management and Recharge and Water Reuse were also covered.
 Ghent University has a website dedicated to the conference, including a link to the proceedings volume.

-Most significantly for G-WADI's water harvesting activities, the "Regional Centre on Capacity Development and Research in Water Harvesting" was established as a UNESCO "Category 2 Center" in 2014.
+Most significantly for G-WADI's water harvesting activities, the "Regional Centre on Capacity Development and Research in Water Harvesting", or RCWH, was established in Khartoum, Sudan as a UNESCO "Category 2 Center" in 2014.
 The aim of the center is "to provide training and research opportunities; generate and provide scientific and technical information and support the exchange of information, in particular with regard to local scientific, technical and managerial knowledge, in the various domains of water harvesting".
 In the last several years, often in collaboration with the Water Research Center of the University of Khartoum, the center has supported training courses on Design and Construction of Water Harvesting Projects, Subsurface Dams as Water Harvesting Structures; The Role of Stakeholders in Promoting the Sustainable Development Goals Related to the Water Harvesting, and many others.

 Additional information on water harvesting, including concepts behind water harvesting, a proposed classification system, its suitability for various purposes, and additional case studies, may be found in "Water Harvesting – Guidelines to Good Practice” published in 2013 by WOCAT, in collaboration with several other organizations.